Your Responsibilities as a County Commissioner

 Finally, in developing long-term financial goals and policies, consider using the county finance committee for recommendations.
 As established by RCW 36.48.070, the committee consists of the chair of the board, the treasurer, and the auditor, and its purpose is to approve county investment policies.
 It can also be a creative vehicle for the development of other important financial policies that keep the county financially sound.

 Setting environmental and land use policy is another challenging issue area for county commissioners, especially since the passage of the Growth Management Act (GMA) in 1990.
 To be effective, commissioners should have a broad understanding of land use issues, especially those working in mid-size to larger counties with urbanized areas.
 These commissioners spend a great deal of time devoted to land use policy.
 Citizen participation is encouraged in shaping land use policies under the GMA and a good portion of constituent input is on environmental and land use issues.
-Because land use policy have been brought to the forefront with the GMA, it is likely to remain a difficult area for commissioners to find community consensus.
+Because land use policy have been brought to the forefront with the GMA, it can be a difficult area for commissioners to find community consensus.

 The civil staff of the prosecuting attorney's office is usually assigned to assist in land use matters.
 An informed and trusted legal adviser is one of a new county commissioner's best assets.
 The county prosecutor is the legal adviser to the board.
 With approval from the prosecutor, however, many counties hire legal firms that specialize in land use law to assist in negotiating the complexities of growth management.